Forum-Gallery-Shop-Sponsors

 I can't remember where I read it, but there are those that are pushing F1 to be electric.

 Personally I think it would make more sense for all the support vehicles to be less polluting, as the amount of fuel the F1 cars burns is small by comparison to the support vehicles.
 Hyundai Ioniq 5 Ultimate.
-The replacement for the SE.
+The family car.

 View user's profile Send private message View poster's gallery Reply with quote